Kenya-DK/quantframe-react/README.md

 You will also need to make sure you've got Nodejs installed.

 #### Step 2.
 Download code
-I would strongly recommend installing [git](https://git-scm.com/) or [Github Desktop](https://desktop.github.com/) and use those to download the project source code from github.
+I would strongly recommend installing [git](https://git-scm.com/) or [GitHub Desktop](https://desktop.github.com/) and use those to download the project source code from GitHub.
 The reason is this will allow you to download new versions of the code much easier than clicking "download zip" every time.

 #### Step 3.
 Build the project